Job shop, process, OEM, contract. We build the quoting, quality, and supplier workflows that keep your operations team out of email and on the floor.

 Manufacturing for outside brands.
 Customer + product mix is wide.
 Customer onboarding + change-control + per-customer QA is the operational spine.

-We're not going to tell you manufacturing is broken.
 You know what's broken.
-We're going to tell you which parts the system can run without you.
+Here are the parts the system can run without you.

 You bought best-of-breed in each surface.
-Now data lives in 5 systems.
+Now data lives in 5 systems and none of them agree — so service, sales, and scheduling all run on manual reconciliation.
 AI is the connective tissue that pulls real-time visibility across all of them.

 First quote in wins ~30% more often.
 Most shops take days.
 AI compresses to hours without sacrificing accuracy.